dart-lang/pub/doc/solver.md

 [book]: https://potassco.org/book/

 At a high level, Pubgrub works like many other search algorithms.
-Its core loop involves speculatively chooses package versions that match outstanding dependencies in a loop.
+Its core loop involves speculatively choosing package versions that match outstanding dependencies.
 Eventually one of two things happens:

 * All dependencies are satisfied, in which case a solution has been found and Pubgrub has succeeded.